Barbarian (2022 film): Plot

-In the present, the woman attempts to feed milk from a bottle to AJ and Tess, who are locked in the pit.
+In the present, Tess and AJ are locked in a pit.
+The woman tries to feed AJ milk from a bottle.
 Tess urges AJ to drink, explaining that the woman wants them to act like her babies.
 When AJ refuses, the woman drags him away and forcibly breastfeeds him.
 Tess escapes with the help of the homeless Andre, the stranger from before, who warns her that the woman will come after her at nightfall.
 With the woman distracted, AJ finds a room that she refuses to approach.
 Inside, he encounters a bedridden Frank and finds VHS tapes of Frank abducting and raping women.
 Frank shoots himself with a concealed revolver.

 The police dismiss Tess's story, assuming she is intoxicated.
 She breaks back into the house, retrieves her car keys, and drives into the woman as she leaves the house.
 Tess returns to the basement to rescue AJ, but he mistakenly shoots her with Frank's revolver.
 Outside, the woman's body has vanished.
-Tess and AJ shelter with Andre, who explains that the woman is a product of Frank's multi-generational incest with the daughters he had by his victims.
+Tess and AJ shelter with Andre, who explains that the woman is a product of Frank's multi-generational incest with the daughters he had with his victims.

 The woman bursts in, kills Andre, and pursues Tess and AJ up a water tower.
 AJ loses his gun and pushes Tess off the water tower to save himself.
 The woman jumps after her and shields her from the fall.
-AJ finds Tess alive, but as he tries to rationalize his actions, the woman wakens and splits his head open.
+AJ finds Tess alive, but as he tries to rationalize his actions, the woman awakens and splits his head open.
 She attempts to comfort Tess, who shoots her dead with Frank's gun before leaving.